 - descrp = Delete for incorrectly charted feature - descrp = New for correctly surveyed feature - 5.
-Charted feature has an acronym change: - descrp = Delete for charted feature (delivered from CSF) - descrp = New for correctly surveyed feature recomd d Recommendations Charting Recommendations - As needed, include information 1.ccommenaguens to ensure proper charting of a feature.
+Charted feature has an acronym change: - descrp = Delete for charted feature (delivered from CSF) - descrp = New for correctly surveyed feature recomd Recommendations Charting Recommendations - As needed, include information to ensure proper charting of a feature. to clisure proper charting of a feature.

-- See Section 7.3.1 for descrp/remrks of assigned features located between the surveyed NALL and 0.8 mm buffer. - Do NOT include exact geographic positions (Latitude and Longitude), least depths, etc.
+- See Section 7.3.1 for descrp/remrks of assigned features located between the surveyed NALL and 0.8 mm MHW buffer. - Do NOT include exact geographic positions (Latitude and Longitude), least depths, etc.